Olympus E-M1 II vs Panasonic LX15

-Both the E-M1 II and the LX15 are recent models that are part of the current product line-up.
-The E-M1 II replaced the earlier Olympus E-M1, while the LX15 followed on from the Panasonic LX7.
+The LX15 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M1 II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Olympus E-M1 II or the Panasonic LX15 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.